Year of Publication

 7) What is the effect of right-to-work laws on manufacturing jobs?

 8) What is the effect of right-to-work laws on union membership?

 While the conclusions vary as there is not one clear effect for all estimations there are some general conclusions to be gleaned.
 For states that adopt right to work laws, over time both the unemployment rate will grow and labor force participation will grow.
 I hypothesize that this is due to more people looking for jobs.
 The business tax revenues and wages will fall and the free rider effect will also decline.
 When compared to neighboring non-right to work states, right to work states had higher wages, lower unemployment rate and lower percentage of the workforce unionized.
 Contrary to popular belief, being right to work did not have any significant impact on manufacturing jobs.

 The fixed effect models, both for the before and after adoption analysis as well as neighboring states analysis, show that whatever their ultimate effects, adopting right to work laws are only a piece of the economic story for any state.
 The findings tentatively lead to the conclusion that controlling for right to work status, other state characteristics matter more for the state economy.

 Xu, Johnny, "The Effect of Adopting Right to Work Laws: A Paired State Approach" (2014).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 30.